sabay-digital/sdk.android-x.mysabay.com/README.md

 ## Installation

-1. Then add this dependency to your app build.gradle file.
+1. Add this dependency to your app build.gradle file.

 ```gradle
 dependencies {